monking/php-oauth/README.md

 * [Manage Authorizations](https://github.com/fkooman/html-manage-authorizations/).

 These clients are written in HTML, CSS and JavaScript only and can be hosted on any (static) web server.
 See the accompanying READMEs for more information.
+If you followed the client registration in the previous section they should start working immediately if you install the applications at the correct URL.
+Do not forget to enable the management API, see below in the section on Entitlements.

 # SELinux
 The install script already takes care of setting the file permissions of the